Nadi (yoga): Functions and activities

 In hatha yoga theory, nadis carry prana, life force energy.
 In the physical body, the nadis are channels carrying air, water, nutrients, blood and other bodily fluids around and are similar to the arteries, veins, capillaries, bronchioles, nerves, lymph canals and so on.
 In the subtle and the causal body, the nadis are channels for so-called cosmic, vital, seminal, mental, intellectual, etc. energies (collectively described as prana) and are important for sensations, consciousness and the spiritual aura.

 Yoga texts disagree on the number of nadis in the human body.
 The Hatha Yoga Pradipika and Goraksha Samhita quote 72,000 nadis, each branching off into another 72,000 nadis, whereas the Shiva Samhita states 350,000 nadis arise from the navel center, and the Katha Upanishad (6.16) says that 101 channels radiate from the heart.

 The Ida and Pingala nadis are sometimes in modern readings interpreted as the two hemispheres of the brain.
 Pingala is the extroverted (Active), solar nadi, and corresponds to the right side of the body and the left side of the brain.
 Ida is the introverted, lunar nadi, and corresponds to the left side of the body and the right side of the brain.

 Three channels (nadis)

 Central channel (Sushumna)

 Sushumna is the central and most important channel.
 It connects the base chakra to the crown chakra.
 It is important in Yoga and Tantra.
+It corresponds to the river Saraswati.